 A government always faces a risk that more spending and lower tax rates could fuel inflation.
 This happens because more money in the economy pushes the consumer demand up, eventually leading to a fall in the value of money.
-This means that it now takes more money to buy a product or service, whose value is not changed.
+This means it now takes more money to buy a product or service whose value is not changed.

 So, it is very important for a government to monitor its fiscal policy constantly.
 And, if there are any signs of inflation going out of control, the government must address it accordingly.

 Fiscal policy may not benefit all the citizens in the same way.
 The scope of the policy depends on the goals that the policymakers aim to achieve.
 For example, if the government spends more on defense projects, it would benefit only a few.
-But, if the spending is on the construction of dams, the benefit would reach to a larger group.
+But, if the spending is on the construction of dams, the benefit would reach a larger group.
 Similarly, changes to a particular tax slab would affect only the people falling in that category.

 Fiscal Surplus and Fiscal Deficit

 Both of these terms are important concepts of fiscal policy.
 If a government spends more than what it earns, it leads to a deficit.
 The government then needs to borrow funds from external sources to maintain the balance.

 If the government spends less than what it earns, it creates a fiscal surplus.
 Though the concept sounds great, it’s very rare you will hear a country getting a surplus.